 — Matthew 24:9, 12-14

-Application: Christ’s instructions for His future messengers involves preaching the Gospel and being a testimony to the whole world not just at any time, but with even more fervor in the Last Days as time begins to run out.
+Application: Christ’s instructions involve preaching the Gospel and being a testimony to the whole world, but with even more fervor in the Last Days.

 Read verses 24-36